bilousoleksandr/Pawsome/README.md

 # Pawsome
-# WeatherApp

-* weather and other conditions for current location
-* main screen with 5 day / 3 hour forecast
-* settings for metric and imperial units
+* details about popular breeds
-* additional locations with current temperature and time
+* additional screen with short and all info about selected breed
-* ability to specify current location
+* custom collectionView for cat's Feed
+* fullScreen feed with selected cats or specific category
+* abbility lo like / dislike photos
-* searchbar for countries and cities
+* animations for like / save actions

 Breed Screens